 A pension scheme is simply a way of saving money now and investing it in order to use as income when you stop working.
-You can access the money in most pensions from the age of 55.
+You can access the money in your pension from age 55.
 It also has lots of tax advantages compared to other ways of saving for your retirement.
 Find out more about pension tax relief.

 There are many different types of pension scheme.
 Your employer may offer a pension scheme which they pay into, or you may choose to set one up yourself.
 There’s also the state pension which is provided by the government.